 Public Transportation Provides Economic Opportunities

-- Every $1 billion invested in public transportation supports and creates more than 50,000 jobs.
+- Every $1 billion invested in public transportation supports and creates approximately 50,000 jobs.

 - Every $10 million in capital investment in public transportation yields $30 million in increased business sales.